 “Let be…” (JPS Tanakh 1917)

-Long before research proved we needed time to reflect and sort things out mentally, God told us as much.
-And while the mental experts say to let our minds wander, God’s word gives further instruction as to how to truly give our minds the crucial rest they need.
+Long before research proved we needed time to reflect and sort things out mentally, God told me as much.
+While the mental experts say to let our minds wander, God’s word gives further instruction as to how to truly give our minds the crucial rest they need.
 We find the answer in the second part of the “be still” phrase that begins Psalm 46:10.

 “…and know that I am God.”